High-level computational patterns

 Constructing group labels#

-If the automatic group detection doesn’t work for your problem then these functions are useful for constructing “group labels” in many cases
+If the automatic group detection doesn’t work for your problem then these functions are useful for constructing specific “group labels” in many cases

 numpy.searchsorted supports many other data types